ryanpearl48/Portfolio/README.md

 -------------------------------------

 ## 📜 License
-This project is licensed under the MIT License.
+This project is unlicensed, which means anyone is free to use, modify, and distribute the code.
+Please enjoy and experiment with this project as you see fit!